-The AI (artificial intelligence) industry is growing rapidly and advancing very fast.
-The current pace of advancement in computer vision, natural language processing, deep learning neural networks, machine learning algorithms are growing at an exponential rate.
+The AI (artificial intelligence) industry is increasing and advancing very fast.
+The pace of advancement in computer vision, natural language processing, deep learning neural networks, and machine learning algorithms is growing exponentially.
 There is a great deal of opportunity and real value in leveraging these technologies and improving the efficiency and effectiveness of today’s online marketing efforts.

 - Define AI in marketing

 AI-powered marketing uses advanced machine learning (ML) algorithms to automate marketing functions, maximize return on ad spend, and achieve better targeting while personalizing messaging based on user preferences.
 It is also known as ML marketing.

 Companies realize that they need another layer of sophistication in their digital marketing efforts to maintain a competitive advantage in what will be an increasingly crowded marketplace.

 Insightful marketers are beginning to understand the mantra “Technology drives decisions.”
 In a world with a 250% increase in targeted advertising from 2015-2021, marketers must adopt new innovative technologies and approaches to become more efficient and stay one step ahead — often by automating or utilizing AI-powered solutions.

 What is Marketing Artificial Intelligence?